Filing a Restraining Order in San Diego

 What Are The New Domestic Violence Laws?

 What is most striking about the new law is that it takes significant discretion away from the judge.
-Our firm often defends restraining order cases where both parties engaged in conduct that could require a restraining order.
+Our San Diego restraining order lawyers often defends restraining order cases where both parties engaged in conduct that could require a restraining order.

 These cases of mutual aggression are a good opportunity for a court to warn both sides that such conduct is serious and must be avoided.
 A mutual no negative contact order is often a good compromise and avoids the serious consequence of a restraining order.